-13 Ill-Advised Attempts to Create Comic Book Characters or Stories Based on Bees
+13 Ill-Advised Attempts to Create Comic Book Characters Based on Bees

 Why is it, he wondered one day, that bees just can’t get any respect in the comics?
 Wasps, hornets, beetles — they all get reasonably respectable